 You might be thinking that such a difference is not significant enough.
 However, when you just have a single machine, the difference might not be significant enough.
 However, when you have servers or when you have clusters of computers, such power difference can add up.

 It means that if you want to save on power, the DDR 4 RAM is the perfect option for you.
 It runs much more efficiently and provides you with a higher speed and at the same time, reduces the power consumption by 20%.
 That is why a better option is to go with DDR4.

 3. Refresh mechanism:

 RAM is designed in such a way that it does not stay ideal for too long.
 So, to avoid this problem, it refreshes itself from time to time.
-The refresh mechanism or rather the algorithm is different in DDR3 and DDR 4 RAM.
+The refresh mechanism, or rather the algorithm, is different in DDR3 and DDR 4 RAM.

 When you take the case of DDR3 RAM, there are two algorithms present.
 The first one is the automatic refresh.
 The second one is the self-refresh.
-In most of the cases, the DDR3 RAM switches between both of these algorithms to ensure that it is not ideal.
+In most cases, the DDR3 RAM switches between both of these algorithms to ensure that it is not ideal.
 The algorithm choice depends on the interaction between your machine and RAM.
 For the device to operate at a faster pace, the algorithms keep on refreshing the RAM again and again.

-As advancement, the DDR 4 RAM uses only the automatic refresh.
+As an advancement, the DDR 4 RAM uses only the automatic refresh.
 It means that whether your system is interacting with the RAM or not, it will keep on refreshing itself.
 As a result, the lag time, if any, is on the lower side.
 The RAM will always be ready for any kind of multitasking or reading and writing of the data.
 It is a huge advantage since it can save you precious time.